achung89/react-futures/README.md

 ###### ARGUMENTS

-...argumentsOfPromiseReturningFunction (...any[]): arguments of the promiseReturningFunction which is passed into `createArrayType`
+...argumentsOfPromiseReturningFunction (...any[]): arguments of the promiseReturningFunction which is passed into `arrayType`

 ###### RETURNS